Honda Point disaster: Navigational errors

 The flagship Delphy had the primary responsibility for navigation.
 Lieutenant Commander Donald T. Hunter was its captain and was also acting as the squadron's navigator, overriding his ship's navigator, Lieutenant (junior grade) Lawrence Blodgett.
-As the Delphy traveled south parallel to the California coast, poor visibility led Hunter to rely on the age-old technique of dead reckoning, estimating positions based on compass headings and approximate speeds, after last sighting land that morning.
+As the Delphy traveled south parallel to the California coast, poor visibility led Hunter to rely on the age-old technique of dead reckoning, estimating positions based on compass headings and approximate speeds, after the crew last sighted land that morning.

 The squadron did have radio direction finding (RDF) equipment, and exchanged multiple signals with a station at Point Arguello.
 However, RDF was still new in 1923, and Hunter dismissed most of the radio bearings he received, believing them to be unreliable.

 The crew did not use its fathometer line to take depth soundings for navigation, as this would have required the ships to slow down for the measurements.
 The ships were performing an exercise that simulated wartime conditions, and Captain Watson wanted the squadron to make a fast passage to San Diego.
 So, he reportedly overruled Blodgett's request to slow for soundings.

 Despite the high speed and heavy coastal fog, Watson ordered all ships to travel in close formation.
 Based on Hunter's dead reckoning calculations, Watson ordered him to turn east to course 095 at 21:00, supposedly heading into the Santa Barbara Channel.
 In hindsight, the radio bearings proved generally correct that the squadron was several miles northeast of where Watson and Hunter thought they were.
 Turning east too soon at the head of the column, within minutes, the Delphy ran aground at Honda Point and six other ships followed immediately and sank.
 Another two destroyers also hit the rocks but survived.

 USS Kennedy had intercepted radio bearings from Point Arguello to the Delphy and to the Stoddert.
-Commander Walter Roper, in charge of Division 32 at the rear of the column (Kennedy, Paul Hamilton, Stoddert, Thompson), correctly feared that the squadron was too far north and that Watson would be unreceptive to last-minute debate.
+Commander Walter Roper, in charge of the column's endmost Division 32 (Kennedy, Paul Hamilton, Stoddert, Thompson), correctly feared that the squadron was too far north and that Watson would be unreceptive to last-minute debate.
 When the Kennedy reached the turning point, Roper ordered his ships to slow down and then to stop, and avoided running aground.